Zhyov/HAP/README.md

 # HAP

 HAP (formerly known as HMLP) is my best python project to this date.
-Its name stands for "Help me with my Alphabet Pronounciation."
+Its name stands for "Help me with my Alphabet Pronunciation."
 This is a program I intended for my personal use, but I felt like sharing it.
 Suggestions for new languages, alphabets or optimizations are always welcome.

 The available alphabets are for the next languages:
 * Spanish (v0.1-.7.1a)